 Running through Dallas and Fort Worth, the Trinity River is open to tubers weekly throughout the Summer.
 Beginning in June, the Rockin' the River concert series hosts bands for a four-hour show so you can jam out while you float!

 5. The Medina River

 Located northwest of San Antonio surrounding the cowboy community of Bandera, Texas is the vastly under-appreciated Medina River.
 The Medina River Company situated on Main Street in Bandera offers tubes and shuttles for a float along the Medina River.
 You can also camp along the river.
 The Twin Elm Ranch, for example, offers tubing excursions to their campers.

 4. The San Marcos River

 The spring-fed San Marcos River runs through the heart of the city that was recently named one of the six most romantic in the U.S. by Curbed.
 The river also runs through the campus of Texas State University, and its banks have historically been a favorite haunt of students looking to cool down.
-Two great options for San Marcos River float trips are the local Lion's Club, and Texas State Tubes.
+It's also popular for Austinites since it's roughly 30 minutes south of Austin.
+Two great options for San Marcos River float trips are the local Lion's Club and Texas State Tubes.

 3. The Comal River

 If you've never been floating in Texas, the Comal is a great place to start.
 The float is an extremely popular one and is only 3 miles long.
 The Comal is heavily shaded and part of the waters of the Comal feed the famous Schlitterbahn in New Braunfels.
 There are ample businesses that will provide you with a tube and a ride back to your car.
 The Rockin' R and Texas Tubes are just two of the many great options for tubing trips down the Comal.